johnnymetz/johnny-metz-blog/content/posts/why-django-custom-managers-dont-always-run.md

 store.products.all()
 ```

-Django generates this query directly from the relationship and never touches the through model's manager.
+This query targets the `Product` model, so it never touches the through model's manager.

 The best solution is to replace the `ManyToManyField` with custom queryset methods that explicitly filter on `active`: